rdegges/rdegges-www/articles/2020/defensive-finance-in-a-downturn.md

 If you're at this point, part of your defensive personal finance strategy should be to take advantage of opportunities as they arise.
 There are many ways to do this, here are just a few:

-- **Start a company that serves a clear and present need.** Right now, for example, there are tons of distilleries around the country who've shifted from manufacturing spirits to making hand sanitizer.
+- **Start a company that serves a clear and present need.** Right now, for example, there are tons of distilleries around the country who've shifted from manufacturing spirits to hand sanitizer.
 There are always opportunities in financial downturns, so keep your eyes open for ones that make sense.
-- **Invest in the markets.** There's no better time to invest in the market than in a downturn because you're purchasing assets at a discount.
+- **Invest in the markets.** There's no better time to invest in the market than during a downturn because you're purchasing assets at a discount.
 Buy stock regularly and hold onto it.
 When the markets eventually bounce back, you'll get a great return.
 - **Look for asset acquisition opportunities.** Outside of the markets, there are many other types of assets you can purchase: rental properties, small businesses, etc. In financial downturns, it isn't uncommon for property owners to sell properties at a discount (if they need money now), and the same is true for businesses.

 What Sami and I are doing today is the following: